Saving the Galapagos Islands

 3) close the attraction completely periodically.
 The organizations responsible for the Inca Trail and Machu Picchu in Peru have tried all three of these to some degree (see Saving Machu Picchu), but they have found the usual problems in trying to hold back tourists from their Golden Goose main draw.

 A trip to the Galapagos Islands is already expensive though—for many people a “once in a lifetime experience” that requires a few grand in savings.
-The national park fees alone are $110 before you even get on your ship, and a flight out to the islands and back from Quito is around $350.
-In an ironic twist, the recent recession has accomplished more than any conscious visitor reduction plan could.
-“Based on the bookings so far, visitors may drop below 100,000 for all of 2010,” says Alejandro, the guide on my Angermeyer Cruises journey who also works with the Darwin Foundation.
+The national park fees alone are $100 before you even get on your ship, and a flight out to the islands and back from Quito start at $300-$380+.
+In an ironic twist, a brief recession accomplished more than any conscious visitor reduction plan could.

 “That’s definitely a good thing,” says my guide back in Quito when I bring up these figures.
 This sentiment is shared by many other people involved in tourism in Ecuador.
 The islands’ business loss is the islands’ conservation gain.
 It’s not that simple though of course: the money from tourists is what funds many of the conservation and native species reintroduction efforts.
 So a sustainable number that hits the right balance is the ideal.

 Many Galapagos watchers are hopeful after what has transpired the past couple of years.
 The current government is doing a better job of enforcing its own rules and is passing more laws to keep destructive elements and overpopulation at bay.
-Many say UNESCO’s 2007 move of putting the Galapagos on its “World Heritage in Danger” list was a good wake-up call that has led to stronger political will and cooperation.
+Many say UNESCO’s 2007 move of putting the Galapagos on its “World Heritage in Danger” list was a good wake-up call that has led to stronger political will and cooperation such that recently some progress has been achieved.

 The Judas Goat